Shivanathsai/Shivanathsai/README.md

 I'm a software engineer with **4.5 years of production experience** (Deloitte → UST Global, SDE III), now finishing my **MS in Software Engineering at Arizona State** (4.0 GPA, graduating Dec 2026).

-I've shipped full-stack systems serving **500K+ users at 99.9% uptime**, built ML pipelines that prevented **$2M+/year in fraud**, and cut batch processing time by **87%** by re-architecting partitioning.
-Comfortable across the stack — Spring Boot APIs, React UIs, Spark jobs, and the Kubernetes manifests holding it all together.
+I work across three lanes — **shipping full-stack products, building data platforms, and integrating AI/ML into production**.
+I've delivered systems serving **500K+ users at 99.9% uptime**, ML pipelines that prevented **$2M+/year in fraud**, and cut batch processing time by **87%** by re-architecting partitioning.
+Comfortable with the whole loop: Spring Boot APIs, React UIs, Spark jobs, RAG pipelines, and the Kubernetes manifests holding it all together.

 **What I'm into right now:** real-time data infrastructure, LLM-backed services that actually work in production, and making distributed systems boring (in the good way).